swat-ds/liblab/_posts/2017-09-29-joseph-s-file.md

 ---
 ## Computers are not Black Boxes

-It looks like a black box to me.
+But this looks like a black box to me
 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.